What is food waste?

 Where does your food waste go?

-In Devon all our food waste gets sent to be anaerobically digested, hover over the process diagram to discover what happens to your food waste.
+In Devon all our food waste is recycled by a process called anaerobic digestion.
+The process diagram shown here shows what happens to your food waste.

 Where can you recycle food waste?

-In Devon all areas, apart from Plymouth City (Exeter City is rolling out food waste collections), collect food waste using special food waste bins.
+In Devon, all areas (apart from Plymouth and parts of Exeter) collect food waste from households using special food waste bins.
 To find out more about what you can recycle and where it is recycled in your area click here.

 Zero Waste Lunches